What to Do in May in and around Nice – 2026

 Jazz/Blues/Rock Concerts in Nice Besides nightly concerts at local jazz clubs and rock bars, there is also a robust monthly concert schedule with Nice Music Live; the concerts at Theatre de Verdure, Black Box, and Stockfish, all have easy tramway access.

-Sunday Orchestra Concerts – FREE – Every Sunday at 3:30pm the Nice Orchestra d’Harmonie gives a free concert in the either the Church in the Port (tram stop Port) or the Basilica Notre Dame (tram stop Jean Medecin).
+Sunday Orchestra Concerts – FREE – Every Sunday at 3:30pm the Nice Orchestra d’Harmonie gives a free concert… for May they are all in the Church of the Vow, right across the gardens from the Old Town, tram stop Cathedrale or Garibaldi.
 Click here for this week’s concert program.

 FREE Afternoon Concert at the Holy Trinity Church – Free – 1-hour concert Tuesday afternoon May 2026 date tbd.
 11 rue de la Buffa, tram stop Jean Medecin or Alsace-Lorraine